-Beachwood Canyon is edged into the eastern portion of the Santa Monica Range and sits directly below the iconic Hollywood Sign.
-It is home to one of the original Hollywood Hills neighborhoods, Hollywoodland, perched on the southern facing foothills.
-Most Angelinos don’t know the area by name.
+Beachwood Canyon is wedged into the eastern portion of the Santa Monica Mountains and sits directly below the iconic Hollywood Sign.
+It is home to one of the original Hollywood Hills neighborhoods, Hollywoodland, perched on the southern facing slopes.
+Many Angelinos don’t know the area by name.
 But it’s easy to explain where it is.
 Here’s a conversation I’ve had many, many times:

 FRIEND: Where do you live?

 FRIEND: Where’s that?

 The neighborhood is divided into two areas; Lower Beachwood which is comprised mostly of apartment complexes, and Upper Beachwood (a.k.a.
 Hollywoodland) which is peppered with single-family residences.
 Properties here are known for their ‘front row’ view of the Sign to the north and sweeping views of the Los Angeles Basin and Downtown to the south.

 Planning a move here?
 Search all of the homes for sale in Beachwood Canyon.

 Tree-lined Beachwood Drive cuts straight up the middle of the canyon; it’s the major artery that feeds all the side streets.
 Some side streets are steep and all are curvy.
 Driving around can be confusing to first-time visitors.
 It’s easier to get around if you visualize lower Beachwood Drive as a tree trunk and upper Beachwood as its branches.